aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-08/lesson-01.md

 ### Visual Studio Code + Live Server extension

 Visual Studio Code will be our text editor for writing the code but it's not quite enough on its own.
-In order to make your sketches actually run on the browser, you need to have a local werver running on your computer.
+In order to make your sketches actually run on the browser, you need to have a local server running on your computer.
 Kind of like what would happen on the server where your website is online.
 Easy way to do this is using an extension called Live Server.

 1. [Download and install VS Code](https://code.visualstudio.com/)
 2. Click the Extensions icon on the left sidebar
 3. Search for Live Server and install it
-4. You should now see a button called Go Live on the bottom-left part of the window.
+4. You should now see a button called Go Live on the bottom-right part of the window.

 ### Creating projects

+#### Manually

 In order to run p5.js locally you need to download the p5.js library and setup all your other local files (.httml, .css).
+You can do this manually by copying the required files to your project.

 1. Download the files from ps.js
 2. Create a new folder with all the files needed.
 [Instructions here].
 3. Open the project folder in VS Code

 #### p5.vscode extension

+Another way to do this is to use another Visual Studio Code extension that does creates the project for us.

 1. Open VS Code
 2. Click the Extensions icon on the left sidebar